 I had yet to see the extent of the damage, still did not know that my hand had changed permanently.

-I only knew at that on April 14, I WOULD go see the Opening Day Phillies game with friends.
+I only knew at that on April 14, I WOULD go see my first ever Phillies baseball game with friends.
 I only knew that.
 There was no question, that whatever the pain , no matter what else fell away from my life, going to that game would stay on my schedule.

 Oh, how I needed to scream.
-For 8 regular games, and 2 post season games, I needed to scream.
+For 8 regular games, and 2 post season games, that year I needed to scream.

 Not for myself.
-For a team, the city and for the spring and summer; for hope and for excitement; for the open air and balls sailing high into the sky; for running and stealing bases, sliding into home; for grace and green, the sun setting over the Philadelphia skyline; for silly antics on the field, the ceremonial first pitch and the actual first pitch.
+For a team, for the spectacular view of the city and for the spring and summer; for hope and for excitement; for the open air and balls sailing high into the sky; for running and stealing bases, sliding into home; for grace and green, the sun setting over the Philadelphia skyline; for silly antics on the field, the ceremonial first pitch and the actual first pitch.

 For all that and more, I needed to scream.

 How I needed to feel alive.

 The other 95% of my body that wasn’t hurt, the places in me that had become small in body and spirit needed to explode with as many feelings as I could find.
 The vast ballpark was a space to slow down to the pace of one pitch.
 The ballpark was my stage to express the intense joys of winning, the excruciating pain of losing, the excitement at seeing a no hitter, the awe at witnessing the ballet of an elegant catch in right field, the naughty delight of cheering of sneaking in a stolen base, the tickle at being part of a ‘wave’ that spread throughout the stands, and all the silliness of singing and swaying during the 7th inning stretch.
 The joys of singing the theme song when they won ‘He’s got high hopes, high apple pie in the sky hopes…’ I did get to sing that alot.